lazarev-alexander/lazarev-alexander/README.md

 - Javascript
 ### backend
 - Python (Django, Flask)
-- Go
+- Go (Chi)
-## 📅 Hobbies
+## 📅 My hobbies
-- Fan of custom mechanical keyboards ⌨️
+When I'm not coding, you'll probably find me:
-- Table tennis player 🏓
+- Assembling and customizing mechanical keyboards ⌨️
-- Play videogames 🎮
+- Engaging in energetic table tennis matches or padel games 🏓🎾
-- etc.
+- Immersed in the world of video games 🎮